From payday loans to credit card debt, most Americans owe money in one form or another.

 In the world of short term lending, you need to watch out for scams.
 We’ve done the hard work for you and picked four legitimate debt relief companies and one online lender that can really help you.

 DebtHammer offers payday loan relief and is our top pick for those with debt problems.

 The company only works with clients that they can help, and it costs nothing to get a consultation.
 First, they will examine your loan and the payday loan company that issued it.

 If it’s a lender they can help with, they will set you up with a 12-month payment plan and walk you through the process of how to work together.
 They stop lenders from automatically drawing from your checking account, which reduces overdraft fees.
 Next, they inform the lenders and any collection agencies the lenders hire that DebtHammer represents you and that all contact must be through them.

-They do not charge an annual percentage rate – the fee is flat and predictable.
-If you need payday loan help, get a free consultation from the folks at DebtHammer.
+They do not charge an annual percentage rate — the fee is flat and predictable.
+If you need payday loan help, schedule a free consultation — there’s no obligation.

 DebtHammer also offers a blog with useful content that can help you regain control of your financial situation, ranging from quick ways to earn money to a list of resources for people who need immediate financial help.